-When most people think of dandelions, a sea of annoying yellow flowers invading their lawn usually comes to mind, but there is more to this unassuming flower than meets the eye.
+When most people think of dandelions, a sea of annoying yellow flowers invading their lawn usually comes to their mind, but there is more to this unassuming flower that meets the eye.
 For thousands of years, dandelions have also been used in a variety of herbal preparations to improve health.
-The most popular use of dandelions is in the brewing of tea, also known as dandelion coffee in some places, depending on the preparation.
-The flowers can be used to make dandelion tea, while the nutrient-rich roots can be used to brew dandelion coffee.
-Both beverages have similar health benefits, and are becoming more and more popular every year.
+The most popular use of dandelions is in the brewing of tea.
+The flowers of dandelion can be used to make tea, while the nutrient-rich dandelion roots can be used to brew coffee.
+If the tea is brewed using roasted dandelion root, it tastes and looks like coffee.
+For this reason, it is also known as dandelion coffee in some places.
+Both beverages have similar health benefits and are becoming more popular with each passing year.
 The tea is made quite simply by steeping the plucked flower petals in boiling water, as with most other types of tea.
-The coffee requires the roots to be dried, chopped, roasted and then ground down to be brewed into the powerful coffee substitute.
+Coffee requires the roots to be dried, chopped, roasted and ground down to be brewed into the powerful coffee substitute.

-Dandelions are packed with healthy nutrients, ranging from sterols and flavonoids to carotenoids, sesquiterpenes, vitamins and minerals.
-Many of these powerful organic compounds can have significant effects on the body, which has made this particular beverage such a common choice for herbal practitioners and those who want to give their body a boost!
+Dandelions are packed with healthy nutrients, ranging from sterols and flavonoids to carotenoids, sesquiterpenes, vitamins, and minerals.
+Many of these powerful organic compounds can have significant effects on the body, which has made this particular beverage a common choice for herbal practitioners.
 So, next time you are weeding your garden (provided you haven’t used any pesticides on the plants), pluck some of those pesky dandelions and put them to good use.
-Now, let’s take a closer look at some of the excellent health benefits of dandelion tea.

 Benefits of Dandelion Tea

-Detoxify the Body: One of the first reasons people reach for dandelion tea is to help detoxify their liver and get their body back on track.
-First of all, dandelion tea is a powerful diuretic, which will help the body eliminate toxins more rapidly and promote healthy kidney function.
+One of the first reasons people reach for dandelion tea is to help detoxify their liver and make their body function back on track.
+First of all, dandelion tea is a powerful diuretic, which will help the body eliminate toxins more rapidly and improve healthy kidney function.
 Furthermore, dandelion tea also increases the concentration of certain detoxifying enzymes in the liver, so if you’ve been running yourself down, grab a cup of this healthy tea!

-Prevent Chronic Disease: The rich blend of antioxidants found in dandelion tea, including flavonoids, phenolic compounds and sesquiterpenes can all help the body eliminate free radicals and minimize oxidative stress, which is a major cause of chronic illness, including cancer.
-By neutralizing these free radicals, this tea can help strengthen the immune system and improve your overall health and wellness.
+The rich blend of antioxidants found in dandelion tea, including flavonoids, phenolic compounds, and sesquiterpenes can all help the body eliminate free radicals and minimize oxidative stress, which is a major cause of chronic illnesses, including cancer.
+By neutralizing these free radicals, this tea can help strengthen the immune system and improve your overall health a4nd wellness.

-Build Strong Bones: Dandelion tea also possess measurable amounts of essential minerals, including calcium, zinc, iron and magnesium, all of which are needed by the body to create strong bones and prevent the onset of osteoporosis.
-As we age, bone mineral density begins to decrease, leading to weakened bones and joints, an inability to perform certain physical activities and a lower quality of life.
+Dandelion tea also possesses measurable amounts of essential minerals, including calcium, zinc, iron, and magnesium, all of which are needed by the body to create strong bones and prevent the onset of osteoporosis.
+As we age, bone mineral density begins to decrease, causing bones and joints to weaken, an inability to perform certain physical activities and a lower quality of life.
 Constant mineral supplementation is crucial to keep you feeling young and physically fit as you age.

-Improves Digestion: The various compounds found in dandelion tea act as a diuretic, laxative and a digestive stimulant, while also causing a release of extra bile.
-This can all help to speed up digestion and make it more efficient, which eliminates symptoms of constipation, bloating, cramping, diarrhea and even hemorrhoids.
+The various compounds found in dandelion tea act as a diuretic, laxative, and a digestive stimulant, while also causing a release of extra bile.
+This can all help to speed up digestion and make it more efficient, which eliminates symptoms of constipation, bloating, cramping, diarrhea, and even hemorrhoids.
 Given how important the stomach is to our overall health and immune system function, optimizing the activities in our gut may be one of the most important benefits of this tea.

-Reduces Inflammation: Some people have praised dandelion tea for its anti-inflammatory effects, particularly on aching joints, headaches and overall muscle tenderness.
+Some people have praised dandelion tea for its anti-inflammatory effects, particularly on aching joints, headaches, and overall muscle tenderness.
 The antioxidants and other active compounds in this tea are able to reduce pain and inflammation in affected tissues, while also helping to regulate circulation and water balance.